 On average, windshield wiper blades need to be replaced once per year—this is particularly the case in cold climates like ours where the blades tend to wear out fast.
 How do you know when they need to be replaced?
 If they leave streaks behind and actually hinder visibility more than they help with it, it is time for a replacement.
 Be sure to also fill up on windshield washer fluid before you hit the road—you don’t want to be caught with an empty tank after a particularly muddy detour!

-A newly-washed car boosts a driver’s morale, and gets him or her excited for the road ahead.
+A newly-washed car boosts a driver’s morale, and can get you excited for the journey ahead.
 On the safety front, a washed car just makes your journey all the more secure.
-After all, a clean window ensures visibility, and spotless tail lights make it easy for drivers behind you to know when you’re hitting the brakes.
+After all, clean windows ensure maximum visibility, and spotless tail lights make it easy for drivers behind you to know when you’re hitting the brakes.

-When you’re on the road-whether for a short or a long trip-you never know what to expect.
-Being well prepared for the unknown is imperative; that’s why a roadside emergency kit is wise to have in your car at all times.
+When you’re on the road, you never know what to expect.
+That’s why it’s imperative you’ve got roadside emergency kit in your car at all times.
 You can put one together on your own, or you can buy a kit at the store; they tend to include the likes of jumper cables, a flashlight, batteries, duct tape, bungee cords, a camper’s knife, etc. Be sure to also have a first aid kit handy, as well as a couple of blankets, bottles of water, and non-perishable, protein-rich snacks like granola bars in your trunk, in case of an extended emergency.

 Now that you’ve reviewed the checklist for a safe road trip, take inspiration from these 10 iconic Canadian road trips.